 In addition to the general program questions, the following questions must be answered.
 United Way of Racine County reserves the right to request additional information in monthly reports as needed with thirty-days' notice.
 July

 - Provide links to the program's (or your organization's) social media pages, if applicable:

-- Facebook
+- o Facebook

-- LinkedIn
+- o LinkedIn

 - o Twitter

+- o Instagram